anhthang/blog/content/posts/2020-04-24-vscode-extensions-for-developers.md

 ---
 title: 'VSCode extensions for developers'
+description: 'Visual Studio Code is a lightweight but powerful source code editor which runs on your desktop and is available for Windows, macOS and Linux.
+It comes with built-in support for JavaScript, TypeScript and Node.js and has a rich ecosystem of extensions for other languages (such as C++, C#, Java, Python, PHP, Go) and runtimes (such as .NET and Unity)'
 published: '2020-04-24'
 tags: [code-extensions]
 ---

-Visual Studio Code is a lightweight but powerful source code editor which runs on your desktop and is available for Windows, macOS and Linux.
-It comes with built-in support for JavaScript, TypeScript and Node.js and has a rich ecosystem of extensions for other languages (such as C++, C#, Java, Python, PHP, Go) and runtimes (such as .NET and Unity)

 **Here are my top VSCode extensions that every software developer must have:**